ibrahimzahir/100daysofpython/README.md

 The format() method takes the passed arguments, formats them, and places them in the string where the placeholders {} are:

+Day 9 - Escape Character
+To insert characters that are illegal in a string, use an escape character.

+An escape character is a backslash \ followed by the character you want to insert.

+An example of an illegal character is a double quote inside a string that is surrounded by double quotes: